MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-health-and-safety-lead.md

 ## Getting started with the case management app

 Employee Safety is the main goal for the Health & Safety Lead.
-Therefore the employee cases allows the Health & Safety Lead to revoke the employee's ability to check in to the workplace.
+Therefore the employee cases allow the Health & Safety Lead to revoke the employee's ability to check in to the workplace.
 The goal of the case management is to provide a clear insight into the work backlog and to make sure that managing all the cases follow the same process.